pytorch/torchtune/tutorials/training_recipe_deep_dive.md

 - Monolithic Trainers.
 A recipe is **not** a monolithic trainer meant to support every possible feature through 100s of flags.
 - Genealized entry-points.
 A recipe is **not** meant to support every possible model archichtecture or fine-tuning method.
 - Wrappers around external frameworks.
 A recipe is **not** meant to be a wrapper around external frameworks.
-These are fully written in native-PyTorch and dependencies are primarily in the form of utilities.
+These are fully written in native-PyTorch using TorchTune building blocks.
+Dependencies are primarily in the form of additional utilities or interoperability with the surrounding ecosystem (eg: EluetherAI's evaluation harness).

 &nbsp;